spray/spray/docs/documentation/spray-routing/key-concepts/routes.rst

 - Route chaining, which tries a second route if a given first one was rejected

-The last point is achieved with the simple operator ``~``, which is available to all routes via a "pimp", i.e. an implicit "extension".
+The last point is achieved with the simple operator ``~``, which is available to all routes via a "pimp", i.e. an implicit extension.
 The first two points are provided by so-called :ref:`Directives`, of which a large number is already predefined by *spray-routing* and which you can also easily create yourself.
 :ref:`Directives` deliver most of *spray-routings* power and flexibility.